llamaxyz/llama/docs/strategies.md

 ## Expiration Period

-The expiration period is the length of time an action can be executed before it expires.
-It can be adjusted to suit the nature of the action and how time sensitive it is.
+The expiration period is the length of time an action can be executed before it expires.It can be adjusted to suit the nature of the action and how time sensitive it is.
 Some actions must be executed immediately, while others might not have strict timing requirements.
 We advise you don't set this value to low, in general because it may make for a more difficult UX.

 ## Is Fixed Length Approval Period

 A boolean value that determines if an action can be queued as soon as the action reaches the approval threshold, or if it users must wait the duration of the approval period before queuing the action.

+This is useful for scenarios where it's ok to queue an action as soon as the approval quorum is met.

 ## Approval / Disapproval Role